foldda/charian/README.md

 Examples of using the Rda class and IRda interface for storing and transporting arbitrary multiple data items in an RDA string, and for implementing object serialization, are demonstrated in [the "How-to" section below](#how---to).

 # Getting Started
+Charian is very easy to use thanks to its simplicity.
+## Setup Charian
 You can use Charian's Rda class and IRda interface "natively" as if they are part of your own code.
 To do so, simply include the provided source code in your project, and depending on the language, the compiler would also require adding a reference to the API package/library in your code[^4].
 Charian has no third-party dependency, so it can be built and distributed as part of your project with no extra setup requirement.

 [^4]: You can use the test cases provided in this repos as examples of using Charian.

-# How-to
-Here are some practical code examples illustrating some typical uses of the API.

-## Transporting primitive data items in an RDA string
+## How-to: Transporting primitive data items in an RDA string
 ```c#
     using Charian;